-The DTCC Corporate Risk Management Policy, the Risk Tolerance Statements, and the Clearing Agency Risk Frameworks, as well as the various applicable supporting policies and procedures thereunder, are reviewed by their respective owners and escalated to the MRC for approval at least annually.
-They are also approved by the BRC annually, or more often according to their terms.
+The DTCC Corporate Risk Management Policy, the Risk Tolerance Statements and the Clearing Agency Risk Frameworks, as well as the various applicable supporting policies and procedures, are reviewed by their respective owners and approved by the MRC at least annually.
+They are also approved by the BRC at least annually.

-NSCC effectively manages legal, credit, liquidity, operational, general business, investment, custody, and other risks that arise in or are borne by it, including systemic risk to the broader marketplace, in part, by monitoring its activities against the Risk Tolerance Statements and the risk tolerance thresholds therein contained.
+NSCC effectively manages legal, credit, liquidity, operational, general business, investment, custody and other risks that arise in or are borne by it, including systemic risk to the broader marketplace, in part, by monitoring its activities against the Risk Tolerance Statements and the risk tolerance thresholds therein contained.
 The Risk Tolerance Statements align to the risks identified below ("Risk Tolerance Statement Risks," or "RTS Risks"):28

 - Market Risk

 - Credit Risk

 - Liquidity Risk

 - Operational Risk, includes the following sub-types:

 - Financial Risk29

 - Model Risk

 - Legal & Regulatory Compliance Risk

 - Processing & Operations Risk

-- Information Technology Risk
+- o Information Technology Risk

-- o Cybersecurity & Information Protection Risk
+- Cybersecurity & Information Protection Risk

 - Human Capital/People Risk

 - o Business Continuity Risk

 - Third Party Risk

 - Strategic Risk, includes the following sub-types:

 - o Business Risk30